Are you looking for the most romantic things to do in Asheville, NC for couples? Explore top Asheville date ideas – from locals.

 Tired of generic Asheville travel itineraries?
 Experience Asheville like a local with our free Asheville Favorites checklist, including restaurants, breweries, and hiking.
 Plus, get local updates – including events and hidden gems – straight to your inbox.
 Sign up here.

-Asheville is full of workshops and unique things to do for couples, many of which are still on our bucket list.
+Asheville is full of workshops and unique things to do for couples.

 While we cannot possibly name them all, create a charcuterie board at one of Asheville Charcuterie Co’s pop-up events.